wds15/hep/README.md

 # Source for "Hierarchical expectation propagation for Bayesian aggregation of average data"

-NOTE: These codes accompany an outdated version of the manuscript host as v1 of the arXiv publication linked below.
-Please refer to the updated codes under (https://github.com/wds15/baad)[https://github.com/wds15/baad].
-This repository will likely be retired some time soon.
+**NOTE:** These codes accompany an outdated version of the manuscript hosted as v1 of the arXiv publication linked below.
+Please refer to the updated codes for an improved approach under (https://github.com/wds15/baad)[https://github.com/wds15/baad].
+This `hep` repository will likely be retired some time soon.

 Date: February 1st, 2016